-- What stood out for you today - What will you take away and think about more?
+• Ask participants what stood out for them today and what will they take away and think about more?

-Preparation for Sessions 2: Clinical Only
+Preparation for Sessions 2 Clinical Only

-Session 2 will be just for clinical staff.
-Please bring your participant handbook and ensure you have completed the pre-reading, undertaken the online e-learning module (compulsory) and have performed the patient audit (compulsory), if you have not already done so.
+Explain that the next session will be just for clinical staff.
+Ask that they bring their participant handbooks and have completed the pre-reading and undertaken the online e-learning module and have performed the audit, if they have not already done so.